Urgos clock movement identification

 This is the measurement of the shaft that the hands go on, from the front plate of the movement and all the way out to the end of the minute hand nut threads.
 This is in mm but you can convert to inches online if you need too.
 Just type into a google search mm to in.
 The options are displayed on each movement series so all you have to do is figure out what mm length yours has that matches.

-The Germans measure the pendulum length from the top of the movement and all the way down to the bottom of the pendulum nut threads.
+German units measure the pendulum length from the top of the movement and all the way down.
+That is all the way down to the bottom of the pendulum nut threads.
 This measurement is approximate and varies depending on bob diameter.
 (The bob is the round disk at the bottom of the pendulum).
-The larger diameter on the pendulum bob, the longer the pendulum is needed to be for the same unit.
-The Germans base there PL length (sometimes stamped on the movement, but usually not) on a bob diameter of 4 1/2 inches.
-(4 1/2 inches = 145mm).
-So when the list says for example 93cm, they are talking about the pendulum from tip to tip, the pendulum leader that is hangs on, and the suspension spring that the leader hangs on.
-All three components put together in one measurement in CM's.
+The larger the bob diameter is, the longer the pendulum is.

 Plug and play?
-Almost, but there are some things to do, and instructions will be emailed to you.
-If you get stuck just call or email.
+Almost, but there are some things to do and instructions will be emailed.
 It is not hard to remove the old unit and put this new one in.
-After you get the hands and the dial out of the way really there are only two screws underneath that hold the movement in there.
-All the other stuff hangs off of it.
-The instructions explain all this anyway, and if you get stuck call or email.
-So there you have it, a new movement ready to go in a week, for about 1/4 to 1/2 the price of an overhaul.
-German made, no knockoffs, ready for another 30-40 years of service
+After you get the hands and the dial out of the way really there are only two screws underneath that hold the movement in.
+All the other components such as the weights and pendulum hangs off of this mounted movement.
+The instructions explain all this anyway and if stuck just call or email clockworks.com.
+A new movement ready to go in a week for a fraction of the price of an overhaul.
+German made ready for another 30-40 years of service